The science of human creativity.

 The Art of Thought

-Proposes the classic four-stage model of the creative process — preparation, incubation, illumination, verification — still influential nearly a century later.
+Proposes the classic four-stage model of creative thinking — preparation, incubation, illumination, and verification — a framework that remains influential in discussions of process.

 Read Paper →